Battle of Sderot: Sderot police station

 Remains of the Sderot police station, following recapture by the IDF.

 At 6:58 AM, a group of 26 Hamas fighters in two pickup trucks and a stolen Hyundai i10 approached Sderot, briefly stopping at a roadside bomb shelter at the entrance to the city where they killed a woman, Mor Gabay.
-They continued into the city and at a traffic circle encountered a car carrying the Dolev and Odaya Swissa and their two young daughters, who were trying to escape the attack.
+They continued into the city and at a traffic circle encountered a car carrying Dolev and Odaya Swissa and their two young daughters, who were trying to escape the attack.
 They opened fire, killing Dolev Swissa at 7:00 AM.
 At 7:03 AM, the militants reached the Sderot police station and opened fire on vehicles in the area, killing the first police officer to arrive at the scene as he reached the entrance.
 Meanwhile, another officer who was responding to a call about the unfolding Zikim attack and unaware that militants had already reached Sderot exited the station and was killed.
 After this, the Swissa family car arrived at the police station, driven by Amer Odeh Abu Sabila, a Bedouin-Israeli construction worker from the Negev Bedouin township of Abu Talul, who had been in Sderot that morning when he heard Odaya screaming and had gotten into the driver's seat to bring Odaya and her two daughters to safety at the station, unaware of the presence of the militants there.
 The militants opened fire, killing Abu Sabila and Odaya Swissa at about 7:07 AM, along with another police officer who had rushed to the scene.
 The Swissa family's two daughters, Romi and Lia, aged three and six, remained unharmed as they lay on the floor of the vehicle before being rescued by police.
 At 7:10 AM, an additional police officer arrived at the scene and was killed in his car.